materiaraiding/materiaraiding-old/README.md

+---
+title: About
+layout: about
+nav_order: 2
+---

 # Materia Raiding

 Materia Raiding is a community driven project to collate the various guides and tools created for raiding in the FF14 Materia Datacenter.